llllllllll/lazy_python/README.rst

 create strict data structures.

-Objects may also define a ``__strict__`` attribute that defines how to strictly evalueate the object.
-For example, ``undefined`` can be defined
+Objects may also define a ``__strict__`` attribute that defines how to strictly evaluate the object.
+For example, an object that should be equal to 5 can be defined as:
-as:

 .. code:: python